dyazincahya/awesome-nativescript/README.md

 - [InAppBrowser](https://github.com/proyecto26/nativescript-inappbrowser) - A NativeScript plugin that allows you to open URLs in an in-app browser.
 - [Messenger](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-messenger) - A NativeScript plugin for sending SMS or MMS.
 - [MQTT](https://github.com/edusperoni/nativescript-plugins/tree/main/packages/nativescript-mqtt) - A cross-platform NativeScript plugin for MQTT communication.
+- [SignalR](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/signalr) - This is a NativeScript plugin that integrates SignalR—Microsoft's real-time communication library—into your mobile apps for iOS and Android.
 - [SMS Inbox](https://github.com/edusperoni/nativescript-plugins/tree/main/packages/nativescript-sms-inbox) - A NativeScript plugin to read text messages on android phone inbox.
 - [SMS Receiver](https://github.com/comporell/nativescript-plugins/tree/master/packages/nativescript-sms-receiver) - A NativeScript plugin to receive SMS messages on android phone.
 - [Social Share](https://github.com/NativeScript/plugins/blob/main/packages/social-share) - A plugin that allows you to share content to social media.